WilleLX1/Multi-Cracker/README.md

 ## ToDo
 - Command !microphone for RAT.
 - Fix token validation checker for RAT primary and secondary token
-- Better filter for RAT keylogger, its good but could be better.
+- Replace old RAT keylogger with new Quicklogger implementation.
 - Save current crack-run to temp file on disk every heartbeat.
 (So it can be used later in case of disconnection.)
 - Save settings to profiles. (file)
 - Faster splitting (splitting without needing to to through all password combinations.) for !split, (Not really needed but yeah...)